doc4d/docs/docs/API/SessionClass.md

 The following types of sessions are supported by this class:

 - [**Web user sessions**](WebServer/sessions.md): Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-web-sessions).
-They are used for Web and REST connections, and can be assigned privileges.
+They are used for Web and REST connections, and are controlled by assigned [privileges](../ORDA/privileges.md).
 - [**Remote client user sessions**](../Desktop/clientServer.md#remote-user-sessions): In client/server applications, remote users have their own sessions managed on the server.
-- [**Stored procedures session**](https://doc.4d.com/4Dv20/4D/20/4D-Server-and-the-4D-Language.300-6330554.en.html): All stored procedures executed on the server share the same virtual user session.
+- [**Stored procedures sessions**](https://doc.4d.com/4Dv20/4D/20/4D-Server-and-the-4D-Language.300-6330554.en.html): All stored procedures executed on the server share the same virtual user session.
-- [**Standalone session**](../Project/overview.md#development): Local session object returned in single-user application (useful in development and test phases of client/server applications).
+- [**Standalone sessions**](../Project/overview.md#development): Local session object returned in single-user application (useful in development and test phases of client/server applications).

-:::note
+:::warning About session privileges

-The availability of properties and functions in the `Session` object depends on the session type.
+All session types can handle privileges, but only the code executed in [web user sessions](WebServer/sessions.md) is actually controlled by session's privileges.

 :::